svermeulen/vim-macrobatics/README.md

 nmap <leader>mp <plug>(Mac_Prepend)
 ```

 Then, you can append behaviour to the current macro by pressing `<leader>ma`.
-This will play the given macro and then immediately enter record mode to record any new content to the end of it.
+This will play the current macro and then immediately enter record mode to record any new content to the end of it.

 The prepend `<leader>mp` command works similarly except that it will enter record mode immediately, and then play the previous macro immediately after the recording is stopped.